Spanish or Italian — Which is better language for you?

 This can also make travel more enjoyable.
 It allows deeper engagement with local customs and fosters contact with people globally.

 Are you interested in the culture or history of Spain, Latin America, or Italy?
-That is an excellent reason to choose one language over the other.
+If so, that is an excellent reason to choose one language over the other.

 4. Difficulty level — Which is easier to learn?